datacenter/AryaLogger/README.rst

     http://10.1.1.100:8987/apiinspector
     https://10.1.1.100:8443/apiinspector

+If you are going to be using the https address to access the AryaLogger server, be sure to browse to the https address printed out by the server when it starts so that you can accept the certificate exception.

 If you connect to the APIC graphical user interface (GUI) via http, take note of the http URL otherwise if you connect to the GUI using https take note of the https URL.